cjdelisle/cjdns/README.md

     ./do

 Once it has completed successfully, simply type ./cjdroute and follow the normal instructions

-# NAT gateway into Hyperboria for your LAN

-See the guide in [doc/nat-gateway.md](doc/nat-gateway.md).

 # Accessing the cjdns admin interface